glasser/vote.davidglasser.net/content/post/my-biases.md

 been fortunate to live in municipalities since 2002 which use instant-runoff voting for local elections and hope to see more of it in the future.

-On the other hand, anyone who is still a member of the Republican Party in 2018 has already proven them unworthy of my consideration.
+On the other hand, anyone who is still a member of the Republican Party in this era has chosen to prove themelves unworthy of my consideration.

 I generally indicate how strongly I feel about my position on an issue by WHETHER OR NOT I CAPITALIZE MY OPINION.